Updated: Mar 7

 Grand Theft Auto (PS one)

-This wasn't one of my favourite games but I had to include it because I still remember the disturbing satisfaction of mowing down streams of civilians on the 'sidewalks' and being able to jump from car to car on a whim.
-There was much ado about this around the time due to the violent nature and each one that had followed has been no different.
-Nevertheless, it was a fun game and has led to some amazing achievements on each of the following systems.
+This wasn't a particular favourite of mine, but nevertheless, I had to include it.
+The reason being, I still remember the disturbing satisfaction, and obvious sadism, of mowing down streams of civilians on the 'sidewalks' and being able to jump from car to car on a whim.
+There was much ado about this around the time of release, due to the violent nature.
+Each sequel that has followed has been no different.
+Nevertheless, it was a fun game and has paved the way for some amazing achievements on each of the following systems.

 My score 6/10